-As the concept of deprivation is not only determined by income, we selected fundamental needs associated with both objective and subjective poverty.4 Three independent poverty variables are
+As the concept of deprivation is not only determined by income, we selected fundamental needs associated with both objective and subjective poverty.
+Three independent poverty variables are

-Table 1Fundamental needs for people: goods/services indicated bya minority of households (<50%) that they were not within their means,French EU-SILC survey 2006 (N=10 036)
+Table 1 Fundamental needs for people: goods/services indicated by a minority of households (<50%) that they were not within their means, French FII-SII C. survey 2006 (N=10.036)

-Fundamental needs for people Proportion of households who indicated that certain goods/ services were not within their means, %
+French EU-SILC survey 2006 (N=1003 Proportion of households who indicated that certain goods/

+Fundamental needs for people services were not within the means, %

 Using your own means to cover a necessary yet unplanned expense of €800 34.1

 Replacing worn-out furniture 32.7

 Taking a week's annual holiday away from home 32.4

 Buying new clothes 11.8

 Having friends/family for a drink or a meal at least once a month 10.0

 Offering presents to family or to friends at least once a year 9.4

 Having a computer 8.2

 Having two pairs of shoes (for each adult in the household) 7.4

 Eating a meal containing some meat or some fish or the vegetarian equivalent once every 2 days 6.7

 Keeping your house sufficiently warm 6.7

 Having a car 4.6

 Spending a day with at least one complete meal over the past 2 weeks 2.9

 Having a video recorder or DVD reader 2.8

 Having a freezer 2.4

 Having a washing machine 1.4

 Having a microwave oven 1.3

 Having a phone (including a mobile phone) 0.9

 Having a colour TV 0.4

 Having a refrigerator 0.1

-Data weighted on non-response and adjusted on sample design of the French EU-SILC survey 2006.
+^{}Data weighted on non-response and adjusted on sample design of the French EU-SILC survey 2006.